bdeckard92/dupUT/01-Class-Content/15-Project-2/README.md

 ## Comprehension Check
 You will be employer-ready if you can answer the following questions:
-1. What is agile software development?
+1. Can you describe the functionality of your application?
-2. How can you communicate with your team if everyone works remotely?
+2. How can you work efficiently with your team if everyone works remotely across different time zones?
 3. What is the MVC paradigm?

 ## Learning Objectives